uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-netflix-service-discovery/pws-lab.md

     metadataMap:
       instanceId: ${vcap.application.instance_id:${spring.application.name}:${server.port:8080}}
 ```
-The expression above creates a unique `instanceId` when running locally or in PWS.
-By default a eureka instance is registered with an ID that is equal to its hostname (i.e. only one service per host).
-The expression above allows for multiple instances in the given environment.
+The expression above (`eureka.instance.metadataMap.instanceId`) creates a unique `instanceId` when running locally or in PWS.
+By default a client is registered with an ID that is equal to its hostname (i.e. only one service per host).
+The expression above allows for multiple instances in the given environment (PWS or locally).
+Keep in mind this is just an ID is does not describe how reach a given service.

+Connectivity details are controlled via `hostname` and 'nonSecurePort'.

+There is no `eureka.instance.hostname` defined.
+This will default to the machine `hostname`.

+There is no `eureka.instance.nonSecurePort` defined.
+This will default to the value of `server.port`.

+Clients will also register with a serviceId equal to `spring.application.hostname`.

 Also note that there is no `eureka.client.serviceUrl.defaultZone` defined.
 It defaults to `http://localhost:8761/eureka/`.

 5) Open a new terminal window.
 Start the `fortune-service`